outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

    ```

    1. If you launch VirtualBox frequently, add these modules to */etc/conf.d/modules* for automatic loading on boot.
-   2. *vboxdrv* is the core module and must always be present. *vboxnetadp* and *vboxnetflt* are required for any VM networking beyond the default NAT mode (i.e. host-only, bridged etc.).
+   2. *vboxdrv* is the core module for host OS and must always be present. *vboxnetadp* and *vboxnetflt* are required for any VM networking beyond the default NAT mode (i.e. host-only, bridged etc.).

    When booting into a new Linux kernel (i.e kernel upgrading), you could no longer load modules like *vobxdrv*.